Hair twists: Twist out

 A variation of hair twists is called a "twist out", where twisted hair is untwisted to create a large, loosely crimped texture.
 There are two different variations to a "twist out," one method can be done with using two stands of hair and another method uses three stands of hair called a "three stand twist out".
 Both result in a textured hairstyle when untwisted.

 Other twist hairstyles include Senegalese twists, Marley twists, and Havana twists.
 All of these hairstyles require specific types of hair extensions that are installed to one's head.
 These styles have been labeled as protective styles because they protect the person's natural hair from daily manipulation.
-Senegalese twists originated in Senegal, Africa and are commonly performed in African hair salons across the U.S. This style uses synthetic Kanekalon hair, which can last anywhere from one to three months.
+Senegalese twists originated in Senegal, Africa and are commonly performed in African hair salons across the U.K, Canada, and the U.S. This style uses synthetic Kanekalon hair, which can last anywhere from one to three months.
 Marley and Havana twists are more recent hairstyles widely spread through the black hair community in 2013.
 They look very similar to one another, but have distinct differences.
 Marley twists use Marley hair extensions that can be found in most hair supply stores from various hair companies and Havana twists use Havana hair extensions sold by few companies that are only available online.
 Havana twists are generally done with fewer twists than the Marley hairstyle and also weigh less in density because the hair is much fluffier in texture than Marley hair.
 Both hairstyles like Senegalese can last from one to three months, but should not be kept in for a longer period of time.
 Due to the technique of these hairstyles a person's natural hair can begin to get matted or form into dreadlocks.